foundriesio/docs/source/getting-started/ci-selection.rst

 It works great with products like GitHub.
 There is a one-time setup that takes about 30 minutes.

-To get started with the self-hosted option, you'll need to follow the steps outlined in the :ref:`Custom CI <ug-custom-ci-for-apps>` guide.
+To get started with the self-hosted option, follow the steps outlined in the :ref:`Custom CI <ug-custom-ci-for-apps>` guide.